 “This doesn’t apply to me”, you might think.
 “I’m so close and comfortable with him that I stopped stressing myself about these things.”
 So, you were stressing yourself initially and once your man allowed you to stop you stopped?
 That’s still the male gaze.

-Furthermore, it does not at all stop on your skin, it goes right through your mind and influences your behavior.
 Have you ever suppressed an “ugly” loud laugh because he might not find you feminine if you’re too wild?
 Have you ever taken forever to eat your meal because you were worried about the Spaghetti flying somewhere it shouldn’t be?
-The male gaze alters our behaviour, tones us down to act in “cute”, unnatural, flawless ways (like not singing along to our favourite tune when he’s with us in the car).
+The male gaze alters our behaviour, tones us down to act “cute” (like not singing along to our favourite tune when he’s with us in the car).

 Really, he is not (always) the problem.
 It is our mothers telling us “not to sit like a man” and to cross our legs in public, our friends advising us not to go for food on dates and to wear unsexy underwear if we don’t want to have sex tonight (because the male gaze will work its magic and stop us).
 Our grandmothers making us wax our arms, because women apparently don’t have hair/men want to be the only people who have body hair.

 No matter our culture and upbringing, all women are subject to the male gaze in one way or the other.
-We should be aware of it and support each other so that we can let go of the belief that this is “just how it is”.
-It’s not.
 Letting go of this belief is a journey we, as sisters, need to undertake collectively.
-If we teach our daughters, little sisters and cousins to find motivation within themselves rather than from pleasing our patriarchal society, they will still dress up for night outs and shower before their friends come over.
+If we teach our daughters, little sisters and cousins to find motivation within themselves, rather than from pleasing our patriarchal society, they will still dress up for night outs and shower before their friends come over.
 But they will do it for the right reasons.
 They might still wax their arms simply because they consider it to be more beautiful, not because they imagine men looking at them in disgust when they’re wearing a t-shirt.

 Therefore, while life without the male gaze might not look very different, it definitely feels much more comfortable and carefree.